tari-project/rfcs/src/RFC-0141_Sparse_Merkle_Trees.md

 1. No tracking bitmap is needed.
 When a UTXO is spent, it can be deleted from the tree.
 2. It is possible to prune STXOs from the UTXO set to calculate the Merkle root.
 3. Adding and removing UTXOs in any order will always yield the same Merkle root.
-Adding, and then deleting a UTXO from the set will result in the same Merkle root as before the UTXO was added.
+Adding and then deleting a UTXO from the set will result in the same Merkle root as before the UTXO was added.

 ### Inclusion and exclusion proofs